A Guide to Spiritual Disciplines to Help You Grow Closer to God

 Before God created mankind, He created everything else in all of creation.
 And after God created humanity, He tasked them with working the earth and caring for all of His creation.
 When we care for the earth, we step into the original role that God gave us, and we show respect for the many, many good things God made.

 Just keep in mind, caring for the earth doesn’t mean the weight of saving the earth is on your shoulders.
 Like so many other spiritual practices, it’s best to start small.
 Recycling or gardening are both ways to get started.
 Buying organic produce or sustainably-made clothing and products are also options.
 Just look for a way that will fit well in your life and try taking that step.
+This ongoing process of caring for God's creation is an integral part of our spiritual journey, fostering spiritual growth and a deeper connection with God.

 The Lord God took the man and put him in the garden of Eden to work it and keep it.
 Genesis 2:15 ESV